 Since it first began shaking things up in 2020, the COVID-19 pandemic inspired us as a society to change the ways we interact, but it also sparked changes in the way we consume.
-As a result, technology companies and their marketing teams are tasked with keeping up with the ever-evolving customer identities and their preferences on how they receive, engage with, and hopefully buy products or services.
-Luckily, there are three major technology marketing trends that are sure to boost your technology brand in the post-pandemic market that you can follow to stay ahead.
+As a result, technology companies and their marketing teams are tasked with keeping up with customers and their ever-evolving identities and preferences on how they receive, engage with, and hopefully buy products or services.
+Luckily, there are three major technology marketing trends that are sure to boost your technology sales in the post-pandemic market that you can follow to stay ahead.

 1. Incorporate AI

 On top of the initial introduction of your AI virtual assistant, there are many different avenues you can take as a marketing team when it comes to cohesively incorporating the technology into your overall brand and customer experience.
-One of the best ways to boost your customer service ratings and make your brand’s customer service experience more efficient for both sides is by integrating your virtual assistant into your website and app platforms, but also by building it into the technology itself.
+One of the best ways to boost your technology sales, customer service ratings, and your brand’s customer service experience all in one is by integrating your virtual assistant into your website and app platforms, but also by building it into the technology itself.
 For example, if your technology firm specializes in security system technology, integrating your brand’s virtual assistant allows for more streamlined troubleshooting of the products themselves.
 Likewise, being able to control the technology with ease using your technology firm’s virtual assistant to conduct basic functions such as powering on and off or engaging certain settings makes your technology instantly more desirable than competitors who have yet to develop and market similar technologies.

 In addition to marketing control features using your virtual assistant in your technology, you may want to begin highlighting its other conveniences, such as customer service and troubleshooting.
 Being able to market your products as being self-reliant enough to troubleshoot and access customer service via virtual assistance without a secondary device will set you apart from your competitors.
 As a marketing team, you can really emphasize the convenience it brings to your customers, focusing on how much time and energy your technology users can save on product installation, setup, operation, and everything in between.